 - Enter your company profile into the U.S. government’s Central Contractor Registration (CCR) database.
 The CCR incorporates the former PRO-Net, the SBA’s online database of small, small-disadvantaged and woman-owned, HUBZone, and veteran-owned businesses wanting to do business with the federal government or its prime contractors.

-- Aerospace Supplier Introduction process: Register your company on our Supplier Profile by completing the online profile with details of your company.
-Attach any additional marketing literature to be considered for future opportunities.
+- Aerospace Supplier Introduction process: Register your company with our Supplier Profile by completing the downloadable profile with details of your company.
+Attach any additional marketing literature to be considered for future opportunities and return to Aerospace.
 This database is used by Aerospace procurement, engineering, and other organizations to search for suppliers whose capabilities match potential bid opportunities.

 Certifications and Organizations

 Aerospace supports local, state, and federal supplier diversity initiatives, certifications and classifications.

 Aerospace highly encourages and recognizes membership in the following three organizations, although membership in these organizations is not a requirement to doing business with us.

 The SBA business development program has three certifications to help small businesses compete in the American economy and access the federal procurement market: Small Disadvantaged Owned Businesses (SDB), Historically Under-utilized Business Zone (HUBZone) and 8(a)-certified.
 The Aerospace Corporation is a prime contractor of the federal government who supports and recognizes these three certifications. http://www.sba.gov

 National Minority Supplier Development Council (NMSDC)

 The NMSDC is a business membership organization organized for the purpose of networking more than 15,000 minority-owned firms with its 3,500 member corporations who are seeking to purchase goods and services.
 NMSDC has more than 39 regional councils across the country. http://www.nmsdc.org